hashicorp/consul/website/source/docs/agent/options.html.markdown

 * <a name="_log_level"></a><a href="#_log_level">`-log-level`</a> - The level of logging to
   show after the Consul agent has started.
 This defaults to "info".
 The available log levels are "trace", "debug", "info", "warn", and "err".
-Note that you can always connect to an agent via [`consul monitor`](/docs/commands/monitor.html) and use any log level.
+You can always connect to an agent via [`consul monitor`](/docs/commands/monitor.html) and use any log level.
 Also, the log level can be changed during a config reload.